solutions-crypto/near-guildnet-tools/nearcore-service-setup/README.md

 ```
 sudo nano /home/services/near_exporter.service
 ```
-This line should have your pool id where it says $VALIDATOR below, and theip address to listen on example
+This line should have your pool id and theip address to listen on. *example*
 ```
- -accountId "testing.stake.guildnet" -addr "8.8.8.8:9333"
+    ExecStart=/usr/local/bin/near_exporter -accountId "testing.stake.guildnet" -addr "8.8.8.8:9333"
 ```

 - To configure **node_exporter**